anthonyjmartinez/rtj/README.md

 A typical "Hello" [example](https://git.staart.one/rtj/src/branch/main/examples/hello.rs) that itself uses all defined methods can be run by cloning this repository, and running `cargo run --example hello`

+### MSRV

+This crate uses format strings as introduced in Rust 1.58, which is thus the Minimum Supported Rust Version.

 ### License

 Licensed under either of